Expand description

 - Dependencies.
 The keys in this map are not always crate names, this can be overriden by the

-field, and there may be multiple copies of the same crate.
-Optional dependencies may create implicit features, see the [features
+packagefield, and there may be multiple copies of the same crate. - Feature

 Set - The